AdrianAbwoga/Airease/README.md

 # Airease
-## an intergrated ticket booking system that allows you to find cheaper flights to the destinations that you desire
+## An intergrated ticket booking system that allows you to find cheaper flights to the destinations that you desire

-this project is a semester project that was built to show how to create a airline simple airline system in laravel. every part of this project is sample of code that shows you how to do the following
+This project is a semester project that was built to show how to create a airline simple airline system in laravel. every part of this project is sample of code that shows you how to do the following
 * Import the project from the github repository and successfully run it into your device
 * How to make it fully functional and install the required dependencies